 Don’t hesitate to get in touch with us if you have any doubts - for example, if the component needs to fulfill a safety function or if your ambient conditions deviate from the values listed in the data sheet.

-When wiring the end-position switches of double-acting cylinders, you need to make sure that the cables can’t be moved and that they don’t rub against each other or any other equipment.
+When wiring the end-position switches of double-acting cylinders, you need to make sure that the cables cannot be moved and that they do not rub against each other or any other equipment.